braintree/braintree_ios/PayPalTouchDocs/README.md

 You can add a PayPal button in two ways:

 * [Drop-In UI](https://developers.braintreepayments.com/ios+ruby/sdk/client/drop-in).
 If you completed Step 1 using the Drop-In payment UI, the PayPal button should be included as a part of the Drop-In.
-Note, there is currently a known issue whereby PayPal Touch app switch from the Drop-In UI is not yet fully supported.
 * [PayPal Button](https://developers.braintreepayments.com/ios+ruby/sdk/client/paypal).
 You can also add the PayPal button by itself.
 * [Your Own Custom UI](custom-paypal-touch.md) using [`BTPayPalAdapter`](../Braintree/PayPal/Braintree-PayPal/BTPayPalAdapter.h).